chanzuckerberg/oss-archetypes/README.md

 **While any project can start from here, it may be most helpful for new-ish projects just getting started.**

 Reflect on the big picture of what you want to achieve with your project.
-Look through the purple highlighted row below to identify project archetypes that are most closely aligned with your goals.
-Then, consider the other attribute rows – especially those highlighted in blue – in the table to identify which of these is the closest fit.
+Look through the rows labeled *Starting Point A* to identify project archetypes that are most closely aligned with your goals.
+Then, consider the other attribute rows – especially those labeled *Starting Point B* – in the table to identify which of these is the closest fit.
 With this approach in particular, you may find that the archetype(s) that most closely match your goals are different from the archetype(s) that match your practices or other project characteristics.
 This is informative!
 Make a note of both of these, and we’ll make a plan in the next step.

 #### Starting Point B: Start from your team structure and work forwards

 **While any project can start from here, this starting point may be especially helpful for projects with some momentum which are ready to think about long-term sustainability.**

 Two of the defining characteristics of an open source project are who is invited to make decisions, and who is invited to directly contribute to the codebase.
-Take a look at the two blue highlighted rows to identify project archetype(s) that reflect how you work **in practice** (e.g., while any open source project could technically have a PR sent in from an external contributor, it’s important to consider whether you’re actually likely to invite or incorporate outside work.).
-Then take a look at the other attribute rows – especially those highlighted in purple –in the table to identify which of these is the closest fit.
+Take a look at the rows labeled *Starting Point B* to identify project archetype(s) that reflect how you work **in practice** (e.g., while any open source project could technically have a PR sent in from an external contributor, it’s important to consider whether you’re actually likely to invite or incorporate outside work.).
+Then take a look at the other attribute rows – especially that labeled *Starting Point A* –in the table to identify which of these is the closest fit.
 You may find that the archetype(s) that most closely match your goals are different from the archetype(s) that match your practices or other project characteristics.
 This is informative!
 Make a note of both of these, and we’ll make a plan in the next step.

 *Not all open source projects have to be open to contributions!
-However, it is important to communicate this appropriately and ensure your code is redeployable if someone wants to fork your project (for more, see the [Minimum Standards of Care](FIXME) guide).*
+However, it is important to communicate this appropriately and ensure your code is redeployable if someone wants to fork your project (for more, see the [Minimum Standards of Care](/min-standard-care.md) guide).*

 ### 3. Finally, make a plan for growth